Jambes

-Jambes ([ʒɑ̃b]; Djambe) is a town of Wallonia and a district of the city of Namur, located in the province of Namur, Belgium.

-It was formerly a municipality itself until the fusion of Belgian municipalities in 1977.
+Jambes ([ʒɑ̃b]; Djambe) is a sub-municipality of the city of Namur located in the province of Namur, Wallonia, Belgium.
+It was a separate municipality until 1977.
+On 1 January 1977, it was merged into Namur.

 Jambes is known for the former Géronsart Abbey, the 13th century Enhaive or Anhaive keep (donjon d'Enhaive or Anhaive), the old bridge on the river Meuse and the seat of the Government of Wallonia (Élysette).

 Transport

 Railway

 Jambes has two train stations: Jambes on the line 154 (Namur-Dinant) and Jambes-East on the line 161 (Namur-Luxembourg).